rajesh-nitc/terraform-gcp-foundation/README.md

 # gcp-foundation

-gcp-foundation monorepo configured with Cloudbuild GitHub App triggers for each subfolder.
+gcp-foundation monorepo (for quick testing purposes) configured with Cloudbuild GitHub App triggers for each subfolder.
 Triggers are created manually to avoid making changes in the official [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation).

 ## 0-bootstrap
 1. Comment out backend.tf, provider.tf and apply terraform manually